bigtoga/Examples/Data Visualization Principles/What to use when.md

    * Year data is generally categorical however there are use cases where it can be quantitative
    * *Good rule of thumb* is to treat `year` as categorical unless the number of years is “a really large number” at which point interval or quantitative might be better (a.k.a.
 “It depends on what type of analysis you are trying to do”)

-**But** it all depends on what you’re trying to do. `year` is a discretization of `datetime`.
+**But** it all depends on what you’re trying to do. `year` is a *discretization* of `datetime`.
 Let’s imagine you have a dataset with three variables: `dateOfMeasurement`, `yearsOfAge`, and `height`.
 If you create a `year` feature, you might have 80+ years for one individual.
 It might be entirely meaningful to ask “What was the average height between ages 30 and 50?”
 * Step 1: collect the `year` values where `yearsOfAge` between 30 and 50
 * Step 2: get the average (“2005.3”)
 * Step 3: Get the `height` of the closest measurement to the average

+In the above example, `year` is a discretization of a **continuous interval variable** which makes it a quantitative/numeric variable.

 But again: just because you can doesn’t mean you should or would event want to.